If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST SUGAR ALCOHOL

 Both xylitol and erythritol (number five) are considered sugar alcohols.
 This means they are created by combining a sugar molecule with an alcohol molecule, creating a new substance entirely.
 The body doesn’t absorb sugar alcohol in the same way it digests sugar.
 Therefore, diabetics have found the use of xylitol to be helpful in maintaining consistent blood sugar levels.
-On the other hand, it should be noted that xylitol taken in large doses can cause diarrhea and gas.
+This Zint Xylitol is certified organic and plant-based, and comes in 10 ounce, 1 and 5 pound bags.
+It should be noted that xylitol taken in large doses can cause diarrhea and gas.

 BEST OF THE WORST

-Reading the package of erythritol sold by NOW Foods, you would think it’s a wonder food sent to solve your sugar woes.
+Reading the package of erythritol sold by Anthony’s, you would think it’s a wonder food sent to solve your sugar woes with it being gluten-free and non-GMO.
 And while it does have a very low glycemic impact and zero calories, it’s still a sugar alcohol just like xylitol and shares many of the same side effects.
 In particular, erythritol is fermented by the bacteria in the stomach causing bloating and gas.
 With that said, there doesn’t appear to be any serious side effects of consuming minimal amounts of erythritol in your diet.